kordless/swarm-flask-hello/README.md

    1a441e1..70ec94f  master -> master
 ```

-Once that is complete, you can head back over to the Swarm Inception project and keep going!
+Once that is complete, you can head back over to the [Swarm Inception project](https://github.com/giantswarm/swarm-inception) and keep going!

+**Note:** You may want to inspect the `swarm-api.json` file to confirm the image path is set to a `docker.io` registry image!

 ### Deploy
-If you would like to deploy this project to Giant Swarm, you'll need to edit the `Makefile` and add your Docker Hub username:
+If you would like to deploy this project to Giant Swarm, you will need to edit the `Makefile` and update your Docker Hub username:

 ```
 REGISTRY = docker.io
 REGISTRY_USERNAME = <username>
 ```

-**Note: Keep in mind that you need to push this to Docker Hub to have it work properly with the Swarm Inception project.**
+**Note:** Keep in mind that you need to have the `REGISTRY` set to Docker Hub's `docker.io` to have it work properly with the Swarm Inception project.**

 Once you've this information, you can do a deployment: